OIRL/PyDHM/index.md

 ## PyDHM Python library for numerical reconstructions of holograms
-<p class="text-center">Center aligned text.</p>
-PyDHM is a useful python library created to obtain numerical reconstructions for holograms recorded or simulated in digital holography (DH) and digital holography microscopic (DHM).
-However, due to the physics fundamentals of the numerical reconstruction for holograms, PyDHM can be used for the numerical propagation of scalar wave fields.
+<p class="text-center">PyDHM is a useful python library created to obtain numerical reconstructions for holograms recorded or simulated in digital holography (DH) and digital holography microscopic (DHM).
+However, due to the physics fundamentals of the numerical reconstruction for holograms, PyDHM can be used for the numerical propagation of scalar wave fields.</p>

 PyDHM contains two main packages, propagation approaches `PyDHM.propagation` and DHM implementations `PyDHM.implementations`.
 Below an explanation of each package.